Accessibility Tools

 Cruise ship on the Shennong Stream.

 I woke up early this morning.
-I took a shower & then went for a cup of tea at the Yangtze Club.
-I had a cup of black tea & watched a few people who had come to join the ship doctor for a session of Tai Chi.
+I took a shower and then went for a cup of tea at the Yangtze Club.
+I had a cup of black tea and watched a few people who had come to join the ship doctor for a session of Tai Chi.

 Shennong Stream.

 At 7:00 am, I went to the restaurant for breakfast.
-I was greeted by our waitress, who was smiling & welcoming & got me a cup of tea.
-I was joined at breakfast by the others who had upgraded to the VIP restaurant: Pat, Mike, Ewen, & Tracy.
-We all enjoyed a relaxed breakfast buffet & all agreed this was the way to enjoy breakfast in a comfortable, quiet setting rather than fighting off the Chinese who would fight each other for breakfast downstairs.
-I hope Mel, April & Branwen have formed a posy & managed to get something before it all disappears.
+I was greeted by our waitress, who was smiling and welcoming and got me a cup of tea.
+I was joined at breakfast by the others who had upgraded to the VIP restaurant: Pat, Mike, Ewen, and Tracy.
+We all enjoyed a relaxed breakfast buffet and agreed this was the way to enjoy breakfast in a comfortable, quiet setting rather than fighting off the Chinese, who would fight each other for breakfast downstairs.
+I hope Mel, April and Branwen have formed a posy and managed to get something before it all disappears.

 This morning, there was an included tour of the Shennong Stream.
-Our ship docked in Badong & we disembarked to take a smaller boat for a trip up the Shennong Stream.
-As we travelled up the stream, our guide pointed out various things, including mountain peaks, pagodas & many small villages where people had settled after the dam was built, which flooded the gorges.
+Our ship docked in Badong, and we disembarked to take a smaller boat for a trip up the Shennong Stream.
+As we travelled up the stream, our guide pointed out various things, including mountain peaks, pagodas and many small villages where people had settled after the dam was built, which flooded the gorges.
 We were told that at its deepest point during the wet season, the water can get to 185 metres deep.
-As we travelled through the gorge, the reality of how significant this development is & how many people were displaced became more evident.
+As we travelled through the valley, the reality of this development's significance and how many people were displaced became more evident.
 We hear both sides of the story about the flooding that took place.
-We are told that many of the older people did not want to leave their homes & were forced to.
+We are told that many older people did not want to leave their homes and were forced to.
 A younger generation also told stories that they were pleased to be moved.
-They had gained new modern homes twice the size of their old dwellings & they only had to pay half the price for them.
+They had gained new modern homes twice the size of their old dwellings, and they only had to pay half the price.
 With the latest development also came new jobs.

 We soon arrived at a small village where we were to take a small tour.
-After letting the Chinese leave the ship first, we made our way up to several very steep & long flights of stairs to the 'tourist village' at the top.
-We were given a voucher for a piece of Jade, which we can redeem & then have jewellery made from it.
-I redeemed my token & am given a dull piece of Jade, when I ask to put it on a string I am told that we can't keep this piece of Jade but can buy an already threaded piece.
-I search through the Jade & select a green piece which is said to bring you luck in love.
+After letting the Chinese leave the ship first, we made our way up several steep and long flights of stairs to the 'tourist village' at the top.
+We were given a voucher for a piece of Jade, which we can redeem and make jewellery from.
+I redeemed my token and was given a dull piece of Jade; when I asked to put it on a string, I was told that we couldn't keep this piece of Jade but could buy an already threaded piece.
+I search through the Jade and select a green piece which is said to bring you luck in love.

-We were then shown to a room where a show was going on with locals in local dress performing dances & telling a story.
-Unfortunately, it had started before I entered & I only saw a brief part of it.
+We were then shown to a room where a show was going on with locals in local dress performing dances and telling a story.
+Unfortunately, it had started before I entered, and I only saw a brief part.

 When we were leaving, I saw what I thought was a marvel of Chinese invention.
-There is a stall outside with various foods for sale: duck, scorpion, rat & other delicacies I can't guess at.
+There is a stall outside with various foods for sale: duck, scorpion, rat and other delicacies I can't guess at.
 This is not what I thought was brilliant.
-I thought the device they used to keep flies off the food was clever.
-They had hung what can only be described as a child's hanging mobile, made up of string & coloured cards that spun in the light breeze, hanging just over the food.
+I thought their device to keep flies off the food was clever.
+They had hung what can only be described as a child's hanging mobile, made up of string and coloured cards that spun in the light breeze, hanging just over the food.
 It was enough to keep off all the flies we typically saw settling on the food in markets.

 Photos from the Shenong Stream.